By Stéphane Alaux, E Reputation Expert Founder of E Réputation Net Wash

 Jean-Pierre Giolitto: My professional future is one of continuity but also of change.

+Continuity in the practice of my speciality out of professional love and the desire to continue to be of service to the patients in my field of expertise.
 Change in the way I practice, with the choice of a less intensive work, in a multidisciplinary team, especially as there is now a tendency to fragment the specialty into sub-specialties, which means that a urologist today no longer practices the whole field of urology but only a part of it (oncology, lithiasis, women’s urology, andrology…).

 Web 2.0 has turned the Internet into a tool for ranting and raving, which causes a lot of damage.